Angelos-Dimoglis/dotfiles/README.md

 ## Description

-This is a collection of my configurations for a minimal, keyboard-centric setup.

 > [!CAUTION]
 > My configs may cause undesirable effects on other systems.
 Make sure you read
 > and understand every file you use and modify it to suit your needs.